Preparing the Workforce for Digital Curation

 - Identify and assess the existing and future models for education and training in digital curation skill sets and career paths in various domains.

 - Produce a consensus report with findings and recommendations, taking into consideration the various stakeholder groups in the digital curation community, that address items 1-3 above.

-The study will be performed in 18 months and the resulting consensus report will be published, in the first half of 2013, in accordance with NRC procedures.
 The study is sponsored by the Institute of Museum and Library Services (IMLS), the National Science Foundation (NSF) and the Alfred P. Sloan Foundation.
 An ad hoc study committee has been appointed by the President of the National Academy of Sciences to conduct the study and write the consensus report.

-Study committee meetings:
+Study committee meetings

 The study committee held its first meeting on 15th and 16th of December, 2011 in Washington, DC.
 It held its second meeting on 3rd and 4th of May 2012 in Washington, DC.
 In the second meeting several guest speakers were invited to make presentations and participate in discussions on topics that are relevant to the scope of the study.
 The speakers were: Lauren Csorny, Bureau of Labor Statistics, U.S. Department of Labor; Nirmala Kannankutty, National Science Foundation; Gail Greenfield, National Research Council; Rachel Frick, Coalition for Library Information Resources; Carole Palmer, University of Illinois Urbana-Champaign; and Michael Chui, McKinsey Global Institute.